kevglass/rune-quiz-tools/README.md

 `node translate.js`

-Once you have the different language JSON files and the images you can copy them over into a theme in the main `dusk-quiz` project.
+Once you have the different language JSON files and the images you can copy them over into a theme in the main `rune-quiz` project.